adampmoss/adampmoss.github.io/_posts/2016-10-16-half-marathon-to-marathon-in-5-weeks.markdown

 ### Afterthoughts

 It was 100% the right decision for me to have done what I did.
 In two days time I was recovered and back to playing football with a great experience under my belt.
+Not completing the race was never an option for me.
+Rightly or wrongly I would've dragged myself over the finish line if I had to.
+Luckily it never came to that!

 So why am I telling you all this?
 Well, I wanted to write this so that other people who are wanting to upgrade to a full marathon can take something out of my experience.